 Geography is an integral part of any Social Studies class.
-Making connections between a region’s geographic features and their history and culture can broaden students’ understanding of history.
-Some facts about geography will not only add flavor to a social studies unit, but will also wow the students with unexpected answers and fun visuals.
+Making connections between a region’s geographic features and its history and culture can broaden students’ understanding of history.
+Some facts about geography will not only add flavor to a social studies unit but will also wow the students with unexpected answers and fun visuals.

 Did you know…